tonygustafsson/aspicio/README.md

 ## Configuration

 All configuration is done in ./config.json.

+Images for services on the client is in ./client/public/img/services and the name of the image have to be id.svg.
+The ID is not configurable, but is generated automatically.
+"Time is" becomes time-is.svg and so on.

 -   services: An array with service objects
     -   name: The display name of the service